shrutibharat-05/GeeksforGeeks-POTD-Solution/Projects Ai-ML/readme.md

-# Please athe projects on ai-ml here
+#  projects on ai-ml here
 ## Before adding projects here there issue open for this , comment there with project name and then make PR.